Sagar-MondayAgents/n8n-mcp/README.md

 }
 ```

+>💡 Tip: If you’re running n8n locally on the same machine (e.g., via Docker), use http://host.docker.internal:5678 as the N8N_API_URL.

 > **Note**: The n8n API credentials are optional.
 Without them, you'll have access to all documentation and validation tools.
 With them, you'll additionally get workflow management capabilities (create, update, execute workflows).

 **Important:** The `-i` flag is required for MCP stdio communication.